Just-Alex22/Yelena-Connect/README.md

 ### Android app

-Download from [F-Droid](https://f-droid.org/packages/org.cuerdos.yelena) or build from source:
+Download APK from releases or build from source:

 ```bash
 cd YelenaAndroid